 \section{Abstract}

 The structural, electronic, and optical properties of metal (Si, Ge, Sn, and Pb) mono- and co-doped anatase TiO$_{2}$ nanotubes are investigated, in order to elucidate their potential for photocatalytic applications.
 It is found that Si doped TiO$_{2}$ nanotubes are more stable than those doped with Ge, Sn, or Pb.
-All dopants lower the band gap, the decrease depending on the concentration and the type of dopant.
+All dopants lower the band gap, except the (Ge, Sn) co-doped structure, the decrease depending on the concentration and the type of dopant.
 Correspondingly, a redshift in the optical properties for all kinds of dopings is obtained.
-Even though a Pb mono-doped TiO$_{2}$ nanotube has the lowest band gap, this system is not suitable for water splitting, due to the location of the conduction band edge in this system, in contrast to Si, Ge, and Sn mono-doped TiO$_{2}$ nanotubes.
+Even though a Pb mono- and co-doped TiO$_{2}$ nanotube has the lowest band gap, these systems are not suitable for water splitting, due to the location of the conduction band edges, in contrast to Si, Ge, and Sn mono-doped TiO$_{2}$ nanotubes.
 On the other hand, co-doping of TiO$_{2}$ does not improve its photocatalytic properties.
 Our findings are consistent with recent experiments which show an enhancement of light absorption for Si and Sn doped TiO$_{2}$ nanotubes.

-\keywords{nanotube, titania, metal doping, electronic and optical properties, density functional theory}
+\keywords{Nanotube, titania, metal doping, electronic and optical properties, density functional theory}